Academic Advising

 FREQUENTLY ASKED QUESTIONS

+Parks, Recreation, and Tourism is an open major and all are welcome.
 Review our degree options on the PRT Undergraduate Degrees Page and then set a meeting with a PRT academic advisor.

-A Bachelor of Science requires two upper division quantitative courses (QI s) such as evaluation techniques, financial management, and business analysis, and each of these is very valuable in parks, recreation, and tourism careers.
+A Bachelor of Science requires two upper division quantitative courses (QIs) such as evaluation techniques, financial management, and business analysis, and each of these is very valuable in parks, recreation, and tourism careers.
 The QI coursework required for a Bachelor of Science is included in the PRT department core.

 A Bachelor of Arts requires courses in foreign language.
 Knowing a second language is an asset in today’s increasingly global world.
 Your choice of Bachelor of Science or Bachelor of Arts depends on your professional goals.
 Both are valuable and worthwhile.